Summary

 1. Not paying the minimum

-He also suggested that if you carry a balance on credit cards, make an effort to pay it off before you use your cards again.
+Gerstman also suggests that if you carry a balance on a credit card, you should make an effort to pay it off before you use your cards again.

 But when you’re paying only the minimum, you’re not making much progress toward paying off your credit card bill.
-And unless you have a very low balance or a 0% promotional APR, you’re probably paying much more in finance charges than you have to, he added.
+And unless you have a very low balance or a 0 percent promotional APR, you’re probably paying much more in finance charges than you have to, he said.

 2. Carrying a balance to ‘build your credit score’

-In reality, doing this comes with added interest expense and no real improvement in your credit score, according to Adams.
+In reality, doing this comes with added interest expense and no real improvement in your credit score, said Riley Adams, a licensed CPA and owner of Young and the Invested.

 “Most of the criteria used to determine your credit score comes down to how consistently well you handle credit awarded to you over long periods of time,” Adams said.